KilianKegel/Visual-HWTools-for-UEFI-Shell/README.md

 # Visual-HWTools-for-UEFI-Shell

 ## Goal
-Demonstration off how to implement useful software tools to access the Intel BayTrail (BYT) platform hardware or data structures directly or by UEFI API.
+Demonstration of how to implement useful software tools to access the Intel BayTrail (BYT) platform hardware or data structures directly or by UEFI API.